Glow-Inc/glow-test-vue/README.md

 ## Requirement
-Please design and build a table component that meets the following requirements:
+There's a table component in this app, it has four props: `data`, `columns`, `sortBy` and `order`:
-* The table has a `data` prop.
-It's an array type and is the data source of the table;
+* The `data` prop is an array of object and is the data source of the table.
+Each object in the data is an IMDB movie entry.
-* The table has a `hiddenColumns` prop.
-It's an array type and is used to hide some of the columns;
+* The `columns` prop is also an array type and is used to tell the table what columns to display;
-* The table has a `sortBy` and a `order` prop.
-Both are string types.
+* The `sortBy` and `order` props are string types.
 The `sortBy` prop is to tell the table which property to sort by.
 And the `order` is used to specifiy the order to sort in (ascending or descending order);

+Please finish the table component to meet the following requirements:
+* The table displays all the movie entries;
 * The table automatically updates itself when any of the props changes;
 * The header is fixed on the top;

 NOTE: Please do not use open source Vue table components directly, build this youself.
 Bootstrap is included, feel free to use it if you want to.

-## Data
-There are 256 IMDB movies included in the data store to help you focus on building the component.
-But feel free to use other kinds of data to test your table.

 ## Bonus:
 * Easy to use